areon546/free-oracle-minecraft-server/options/post-install.md

 You can ban users per Playername and IP Address.
 Banning per IP address can simply be done if you know their name and they are logged into the game.
 If they are not logged into the game, you would have to find out their IP address through the server's logs.

+As such, you have two options:

+- the user is still logged in : `ban-ip [username]`
+- the user is logged out      : `ban [username]`, and then go into logs to `ban-ip` them aswell

 ## Tools